-The candidate must be nominated by a Proposer and two Seconders who are Fellows of the Academy of the Social Sciences in Australia.
+The candidate must be nominated by three Fellows of the Academy of the Social Sciences in Australia, a Proposer and two Seconders (Seconder 1 and Seconder 2).
+Seconder 1 must provide a referee's report.
+The Proposer and Seconder 2 do not need to provide a referee's report.
 No more than one of the nominators (be they a Proposer or Seconder) may be employed or affiliated with the candidate's institution.